sausheong/polyglot/README.md

     ./broker

 The broker creates a log file called `broker.log` that shows the broker's activities.
+There is a command line admin tool called `polyadm` in the `polyadm` directory.

 ### Responder